BBI mission to Congo was a resounding success. Glory to God.

 Lesson 4: We must fast and pray before and during missions.
 The outcome was a massive harvest.

-Team members were Gathoni Kuria, Pastor George Maina, Pastor Roy Agoya, Eric Mutuma and Roders Odima.
+BBI team members were Gathoni Kuria, Pastor George Maina, Pastor Roy Agoya, Eric Mutuma and Rodgers Odima.